rpede/MobileProgramming24/_learning_dart/basics.md

 **if** statements are also works as you might expect.

-Can you write an algorithm to determine when someone are allowed to by alcohol in Denmark.
+Can you write an algorithm to determine when someone is allowed to by alcohol in Denmark.

 Current rules are: